linuxaustralia/linuxconfau-change-discussions/miniconfs.md

 Impossible to say for sure, based on some discussions on the miniconf mailing list the travel funding has impacted miniconf speakers from submitting talks in the past.

+### Organiser Capacity

+Miniconfs are separately organised but the organisers have no capability to issue tickets, connect with sponsors, or modify venue based on requirements.
+All of this needs to be done through the main conference organisers.

+The inverse of this is also true, there is a workload put on the main conference organisers to solve the issues of tickets, handle venue requirements, close off sponsorship deals, or any other needs of the miniconf.

+#### Scope of Impact

+All miniconfs are impacted by this, as are all main conference organisers.
+Sponsors are also impacted, either by having more sponsor competition or by not being able to sponsor the element of LCA they care about.
+Venue is impacted, if miniconfs are allowed to organise or modify venue requirements this needs to be handled.

 ## Some Alternative Models

 * Around KubeCon NA 2019